-At Wellspring Craniofacial Group in Austin, we understand that infant hemangioma treatment can seem overwhelming.
+At Wellspring Craniofacial Group, we understand that infant hemangioma treatment can seem overwhelming.
 This can be true of any vascular malformation.
 The good news is that many hemangiomas require close observation only, and half will clear up before kindergarten without treatment.

-If your child requires infant hemangioma treatment in the Austin area, don’t worry.
+If your child requires infant hemangioma treatment, don’t worry.
 Our caring craniofacial surgeons are here to support you and your child at every stage.
 And the prognosis for a hemangioma, even when treatment is required, is excellent.

 Infant Hemangioma Treatment